dongitran/Github-Actions-Secret-Leak-Demo/README.md

 - ❌ How base64 encoding exposes secrets
 - ❌ Common vulnerable patterns developers use

-## 🎓 Learning Objectives

-After reviewing this demo, you should understand:

-- Why base64 encoding is not security
-- How GitHub Actions logs can expose secrets
-- Proper patterns for handling secrets securely
-- The importance of secret hygiene in CI/CD pipelines

 ## ⚖️ Responsible Disclosure

 This repository is for **educational purposes only**.
 If you discover similar vulnerabilities in production systems: